 - Upload Transcripts to GIAC after you have paid the fee.
 Note: Former University of Texas at Austin students will pay a transcript fee in lieu of uploading UT Austin transcripts to GIAC.

-Thank you to everyone for taking the time to apply.
-We look forward to reading your applications!
+We encourage you to review all the MBA application components in detail.
+Thank you for taking the time to apply.
+We look forward to reading your application.